KarabasUehal/Online-subscriptions-aggregator/README.md

 Now you can use this API for create, read, delete and update subscriptions.

-GET: Get list of subscription:   localhost:3000/subscriptions
+GET: Get list of subscriptions:   localhost:3000/subscriptions

 GET: Get subscription by id:   localhost:3000/subscribe/id